-Applicable period.-The "applicable period" is generally the shorter of 36 months or the period when the corporation actively conducted a trade or business in a U.S. possession.
-Column (f).-Include amount(s) reported on line 6, Part II,
+Applicable period.
+The "applicable period" is generally the shorter of 36 months or the period when the corporation actively conducted a trade or business in a U.S. possession.

-Column (t).-Include amount(s) reported on line 6, Part II, Schedule(s) P.
+Column (f).
+Include amount(s) reported on line 6, Part II, Schedule(s) P.

-Column (i).-Certain loans of qualified funds by a qualified financial institution are considered investments for use in Puerto Rico.
+Column (i).
+Certain loans of qualified funds by a qualified financial institution are considered investments for use in Puerto Rico.
 These loans must either be investments in active business assets or for investment in development projects in a qualified Caribbean Basin country.
 The investment must be authorized prior to disbursement of the funds by the Commissioner of Financial Institutions of Puerto Rico.
 Also, the agreements, certifications, and due diligence requirements of Regulations section 1.936-10(c)(11), (12), and (13) must be met.
 See Regulations section 1.936-10 for details and the effective date.